Icinga/icingaweb2-module-director/doc/60-CLI.md

 Please take a lot of care when modifying object types, you should not do so for a good reason.
 The CLI allows you to issue operations that are not allowed in the web frontend.
-Do not use this unless you really understand it's implications.
+Do not use this unless you really understand its implications.
 And remember, with great power comes great responsibility.